Skip to main content

 Structural shifts in capital markets rarely arrive in isolation.
 What is unfolding now is not one shift — it is two, occurring simultaneously and reinforcing each other in ways that will define the next decade of alternative investing.

 What makes the current moment historically unprecedented is not the size of either shift in isolation.
 It is the timing.
-These two transformations are converging in the same decade.
+These two transformations are colliding in the same decade.

 The Wealth Transfer Is Not a Demographic Event